graceezhouu/61040-portfolio/assignments/assignment2.md

        **requires** userID and queueID must exist

        **effect** creates a new UserReport associated with the given queue, timestamped.
-Information is passed to QueueStatus and PredictionEngine for processing.
+Information is passed to  PredictionEngine for processing

        validateReport(reportID: String): validity: Boolean

        **requires** report must exist.

        **effect** confirms report accuracy by cross-checking with other reports (e.g., consistency with recent entries).
-Invalid reports may be flagged or excluded.
+Invalid reports may be flagged or excluded

 3. ***PredictionEngine***